vinodsai-a/auth-jwt-nodejs-mongodb/README.md

 ## Authentication

 API to create an access token along with a refresh token for each user.
-Access token validity should be 1 hr and refresh token validity 1 year.
+Access token validity is 1 hr and refresh token validity is 1 year.

 ```http
 POST /api/auth/login